MXene composite could eliminate electromagnetic interference by absorbing it

 While researchers have previously demonstrated that MXenes are highly effective at warding off electromagnetic interference by reflecting it, adding vanadium carbide in a polymer matrix enhances two key characteristics of the material that improve its shielding performance.

-According to the researchers, adding vanadium to MXene structure—a material known for its durability and corrosion-resistant properties, that is used in steel alloys for and nuclear reactors—causes layers of the Mxene to form in sort of electrochemical grid that is perfect for trapping ions.
+According to the researchers, adding vanadium to MXene structure—a material known for its durability and corrosion-resistant properties, that is used in steel alloys for space vehicles and nuclear reactors—causes layers of the Mxene to form in sort of electrochemical grid that is perfect for trapping ions.
 Using microwave-transparent polymer, makes the material also more permeable to the electromagnetic waves.

 Combined, these properties produce a coating that can absorb, entrap and dissipate the energy of electromagnetic waves at greater than 90% efficiency, according to the research.